imboowa/Decode/README.md

 **Features**
 1. Verifies if file is a .ggh file
 2. Executes code line by line
-3. Reads code and arranges it in memeory to attain 0(1) in execution, random access, and jump to index
+3. Reads code and arranges it in memory to attain 0(1) in execution, random access, and jump to index
 4. printr: prints a variable value or sentence on screen
 5. set: initializes variables to a value
 6. //: for comments